2025년 10월 고1 모의고사 영어 변형문제 (31-42번)

 25년 10월 고1 모의고사 영어 38번

-Humans are not the most ____ animal.
+Humans are ____ the most social animal.

 25년 10월 고1 모의고사 영어 39번